kwaschny/cf_dump/README.md

 ## `cf_dumpmail`

-When you want to send a dump via HTML mail, you might encounter a few style related issues that depend on the e-mail client (CSS support).
+When you want to send a dump via HTML mail, you might encounter style related issues that depend on the e-mail client (CSS support).
 For this reason `<cf_dumpmail>` exists.
-Here are the differences:
+Here are the key differences:

-- colors are inlined (for better compatibility)
+- all styles are inlined (for better compatibility)
-- `<style>` tag is always present (attribute `embed` always true/doesn't exist)
+- no visibility toggle (no expand/collapse)
-- `<script>` tag is not present (as e-mail clients do not execute JavaScript anyway)
+- attribute `embed` has no effect